'Rolling Stone' Readers List The 10 Worst Songs Of The 1990s

 6. Hanson, 'MMMBop' - At least they played their own instruments, which was more than you could say of several other boy bands.

-3. Billy Ray Cyrus, 'Achy Breaky Heart' - Hopefully one of the last times country music invades pop radio, but I doubt it.
+3. Billy Ray Cyrus, 'Achy Breaky Heart' - Hopefully the last time country music invades pop radio, but I doubt it.

 2. Los Del Rio, 'Macarena' - Speaking of line dancing, this "gem" continues to be a mainstay of bad wedding DJs across America.